joaherrerama/planet-cli/README.md

 ## Notes ##

-- Todos los archivos de aoi independientemente de su CRS, son transformados a CRS 4326
+- All AOI files, regardless of their original Coordinate Reference System (CRS), are converted to CRS 4326.
-- Resolution is 10 meters in all cases thorugh the code.
+- A fixed resolution of 10 meters is used throughout the code.
-- There are various validation points for geometry, credentials, dates and typos
+- Various validation checks are in place for geometry, credentials, dates, and potential typos.

 ## Further Improvements ##
 The following items are suggestions for further implementation on the existing code:

   - **Functionality**:
-      - The current code manage the geometry and utilize one source of data S2A.
-An further step would be to implement a module to handles the different sources, this implies resolution and source as well as the complexity of the bands and evalscripts.
+      - Currently, the code processes geometry and utilizes S2A data.
+A next step would be to implement a module to handle various data sources, considering factors like resolution, source type, band complexity, and evaluation scripts.
-      - Evalscripts could be long and tedious to handle, a class was implemented to handles the different options, but a externat source or catalog would be convenient and feed it trough the registry command.
+      - Evaluation scripts can be lengthy and complex.
+While a class was implemented to handle different options, an external source or catalog could provide a more convenient solution, allowing scripts to be integrated via a registry command.
-      - Enhance the managment of geometries, as currently any admited file is transform to CRS 4326
+      - The current geometry management approach involves transforming all admitted files to CRS 4326.
+Future enhancements could include more flexible geometry handling, such as supporting multiple CRS or on-the-fly projections.
-      - Future developments would be discriminate ErrorHandling and use of abstract classes
+      - Future developments should focus on improving error handling and utilizing abstract classes to enhance code modularity and maintainability.
-      - The cuerrent code uses a config.json to store credentials and format and times.
-Improve how to handle sensitive info like credentials would be something to dig into.
+      The current code stores credentials, formats, and time information in a config.json file.
+It's essential to explore more secure methods for handling sensitive information like credentials.

   - **Testing**:
-    - The current test code does not cover all the functionalities.
-As a further step.
-Modular testing, functional testing and integration testing are highly important.
+    - The current test code does not comprehensively cover all functionalities.
+To enhance test coverage, modular, functional, and integration testing should be implemented.
-    - Create more failing scenarios adding fail tests and improving Error Handling
+    - More failing test scenarios should be added to improve error handling and robustness.
-    - Improve mocking implementation for Credentials validation
+    - The mocking implementation for credential validation should be refined to increase test reliability and efficiency.

 Made with :heart: by <a href="https://github.com/joaherrerama" target="_blank">Jorge Herrera</a>